finfinley/brew-coffee/README.md

 # brew-coffee
-Simple arduino application used to brew coffee
+Simple arduino application used to brew coffee using Amazon Alexa voice commands.
+## Some Quick Facts:
+•	Utilizes the Amazon Echo product to connect user voice commands with a basic coffee machine, connected to an electrical relay and IoT sensors
+•	Initial embedded system program written in embedded C
+•	Identifies cloud technology support requirements to communicate with an array of technologies including WiFi technology, Amazon Alexa Echo device, and an array of Internet of Things sensors including proximity sensors and temperature sensors